 How should you prepare for the teenage dating stage?

-Provide guidance that can help your teen navigate situations and understand how to form positive, successful relationships as they get older, form new friendships and let more people into their lives.
+Provide guidance and date ideas for teens that can help your teen navigate situations and understand how to form positive, successful relationships as they get older, form new friendships and let more people into their lives.

 The teenage stage can feel bittersweet and there are definitely so many more things I want my teen to know.
 You often feel like you are grasping on to pieces of your child while looking on in awe at the adult they are growing into right in front of your eyes.